christiskatsouris/Introduction-Matlab/README.md

 ```

 # 1.3.
-Importing/Reading data in Matlab
+Importing and Exporting data in Matlab

 ```Matlab
 %% Examples